-The relevant, first, major shift in Catholic teaching on the death penalty occurred in 1997, with a quickly drafted amendment, to the newest Catechism (CCC), within section 2267 - an amendment based upon Pope (now Saint) John Paul II's "Evangelium Vitae" (1995).
+The relevant, first, major shift in Catholic teaching on the death penalty occurred in 1997, with a hastily drafted amendment, to the newest Catechism (CCC), within section 2267 - an amendment based upon Pope (now Saint) John Paul II's "Evangelium Vitae" (EV) (1995).

-Saint Pope John Paul II (SPJPII) made a prudential judgement, within Evangelium Vitae (EV), and such judgement was factually and rationally in error and, then, those errors were amended into CCC 2267.
+Saint Pope John Paul II (SPJPII) made a prudential judgement, within EV, and such judgement was factually and rationally in error and, then, those errors were amended into CCC 2267.

 I do not believe that a prudential judgment has ever been entered into a Catechism, before, as such is contrary to the purpose of a catechism, " . . . a text which contains the fundamental Christian truths formulated in a way that facilitates their understanding."
 (USCCB).

 The amended 2267 is a solid example of the opposite of that purpose and why a prudential judgement should never have been placed within a Catechism and, hopefully, will not occur, again.